nus-cs2113-AY2223S2/ip/docs/README.md

 ## <span style="color:DarkMagenta">FAQ</span> 💻
 > Q: How do I transfer my data to another Computer?
 >
-> A: In your new application folder in the new Computer, paste the copied `/data/duke.txt` file from your old Computer into the same folder as the new `duke.jar`.
+> A: In your new application folder in the new Computer, paste the copied `/data/king.txt` file from your old Computer into the same folder as the new `king.jar`.

 ___
 <!-- Summary of Commands -->